-Central Union School District and its four school sites combine efforts to provide training and curriculum development based on the California State Content Standards and Frameworks and Common Core State Standards for grades kindergarten through eight.
+Central Union School District and its four school sites combine efforts to provide training and curriculum development based on the Common Core State Standards (CCSS) and are aligned with the content of the curriculum frameworks for grades kindergarten through eight.
 Teachers within the District align classroom curriculum to ensure that all students either meet or exceed state proficiency levels.

-Over a five-year period, beginning with the 2010-11 school year, Central Union School District is making great strides to align instructional programs with Common Core State Standards (CCSS) and prepare for full implementation by June 2015.
+Over a five-year period, beginning with the 2010-11 school year, Central Union School District is making great strides to align instructional programs with Common Core State Standards and prepare for full implementation by June 2015.
 District administration has developed a comprehensive plan to develop leadership teams, train teachers, update instructional resources, and implement standards-based changes to:

-- · Math Frameworks and Adoptions
+- Math Frameworks and Adoptions

-- Language Arts Frameworks and Adoptions
+- · Language Arts Frameworks and Adoptions

 - Writing Frameworks

 - Student Assessment

 - English Learner Strategies & Techniques